Guest Users

 });

-const { userId } = await response.json();
+const { user_id } = await response.json();

-// Use userId for purchase association
+// Use user_id for purchase association

 Purchase Association